b0nes164/GPUPrefixSums/README.md

 In this survey, we will build from simple scans then work our way up from the warp to the device level, eventually ending with the current state-of-the art algorithm, Merill and Garland's **[Chained Scan with Decoupled Lookback](https://research.nvidia.com/publication/2016-03_single-pass-parallel-prefix-scan-decoupled-look-back)**.

 **Note: The author would like to apologize in advance for interchanging the terms prefix-sum and scan, warp and wave, and threadblocks and threadgroups.
-A prefix sum is a scan operator whose binary associative operator is addition.**
+Warp and wave are Nvidia and Microsoft's (respective) terminology for sets of threads executed in parallel on the processor.
+Similarly threadblocks and threadgroups are Nvidia and Microsoft's (respective) terminology for sets of warps.
+A prefix sum is a scan whose binary associative operator is addition.**
 # Basic Scans

 We begin with "basic scans," scans which are parallelized, but agnostic of GPU-specific implementation features.
 While these exact scans will not appear in our final implementation, the underlying patterns still form the basis of the more advanced scans.

 In this section, we introduce the diagram pattern that is throughout the rest of the survey.
-Every diagram consists of an input buffer with all elements initialized to 1, with arrows representing direct sums made by each thread.
+Every diagram consists of an input buffer with all elements initialized to 1, with arrows representing additions made by threads.
 We initialize the buffer this way because it allows us to easily verify the correctness of the sum: the correct inclusive sum of the n-th element is always n + 1.
 Every diagram will specify the number of threadblocks, and the number of threads per threadblock (block size/group size).
-The size of the scan will always be represented by the variable `e_size`, and the buffer on which we are performing the scan will always be named `prefixSumBuffer`.
+The size of the scan will always be represented by the variable `e_size`, and the buffer on which we are performing the scan will always be named `prefixSumBuffer` or `b_prefixSum`.

 As you go through the code examples you will notice the functions `DeviceMemoryBarrierWithGroupSync()`, `AllMemoryBarrierWithGroupSync()`, or `GroupMemoryBarrierWithGroupSync()`.
 These are intrinsic [barrier functions](https://learn.microsoft.com/en-us/windows/win32/direct3dhlsl/allmemorybarrierwithgroupsync) provided by HLSL that allow us to control the flow of execution of threads within the same threadblock.
 A common misconception is that the `Device` or `All` included in the function name refers to the level of synchronization across the GPU: that `All` must synchronize *all* threads across *all* blocks; that `Device` must synchronize all threads across the `device`. **This is not true.** These functions operate only on the threadblock level: **they only synchronize threads within the same threadblock.** What these functions actually specify is the level of synchronization on **memory accesses**, synchronizing device memory read/writes, groupshared memory read/writes or both (All).